t-wilkinson/projects/rick-roll-virus/README.md

 Now that I know which syscall and its arguments is probably writing the file, I can use gdb to step through to see what exactly happening.

 ### TODO
+- Test in docker container in order to isolate iptables?
 - Limit the redirects to something like 30% of the time on youtube videos
 - Right now only works on the host system.
 What about infecting the router (which are usually linux based), allows messing with a lot more people more efficiently.